Graduate and Postbaccalaureate Admission Requirements

 The CSU must assess the academic preparation of foreign students.
 For this purpose, "foreign students" include those who hold U.S. temporary visas as students, exchange visitors, or in other nonimmigrant classifications.

 The CSU uses separate requirements and application filing dates in the admission of foreign students.
 Verification of English proficiency, financial resources, and academic performance are each important considerations for admission.
-More specific information for prospective students can be found at the International Student Services website.
+More specific information for prospective students can be found at the Office of International Education website.
 Your application and academic records from foreign institutions must be on file at least six months in advance of the desired admission date.
 If your records are not in English, they must be accompanied by certified word-for-word English translations.

 Other examinations, such as the Graduate Management Admission Test, the Miller Analogies Test, and the Graduate Record Examination, may also be required by a department as a condition of admission.